opensemanticsearch/open-semantic-desktop-search/README.md

 Config the Virtual Box guest additions as CD ROM

-Run this VM so installation within VM environment start
+Run this VM so installation within VM environment starts

 After installation the VM will shutdown.

+Remove virtual CD with Virtual Box guest additions

 Export appliance.